lanleft/simulate-cisco-RV34X/readme.md

 print (out)

 ```
-My script works when I debug `blockpage.cgi` file.
-Hope it cans help you!
+My script works when I debug `blockpage.cgi` file, I hope this can help you!